steven4547466/BleedEffect/README.md

 BleedEffect is a plugin for SCP: Secret Lab.
 It adds a... bleed effect... to players when they take damage from configurable damage types.

-You can always find the latests dll [here](https://github.com/steven4547466/BleedEffect/releases/latest).
+You can always find the latest dll [here](https://github.com/steven4547466/BleedEffect/releases/latest).
 This plugin requires EXILED, which you can find [here](https://github.com/galaxy119/EXILED).

 Please report any issues, or feature requests!